 Biodynamic Principles and Practice: A variety of distance learning courses available to students worldwide.
 There is an introductory course for anyone wanting to know more about biodynamic agriculture (from a consumer or producer perspective); and courses to support those already working on the land in developing their knowledge of biodynamic agriculture.

-Work Based Learning Programme: This Ofqual accredited, Crossfields Institute Level 3 Diploma in Biodynamic Farming and Gardening (VRQ) is built around a two-year work based training on well-established biodynamic holdings around the country, and is open to everyone aged 21 and over.
+Work Based Learning Programme: This qualification is regulated by Ofqual.
+Crossfields Institute Level 3 Diploma in Biodynamic Farming and Gardening is built around a two-year work based training on well-established biodynamic holdings around the country, and is open to everyone aged 21 and over.
 Students usually live and work on the farm in exchange for board, lodging and training.
 Practical tuition is supported by tutorials and a programme of seminars and block courses.

 International Educational Opportunities